-A UA licensed vendor is a business or corporation that is approved to print and produce merchandise that bears the University of Arizona marks.
-Being a licensed vendor means that you abide by the university's Labor Code of Conduct, have a royalty reporting structure in place, you are part of a select group of vendors in that product category, and you produce quality merchandise that is associated with the UA brand.
+A University of Arizona licensed vendor is a business or corporation that is approved to print and produce merchandise that bears the University's marks.
+Being a licensed vendor means that you abide by the University's Labor Code of Conduct, have a royalty reporting structure in place, are part of a select group of vendors in that product category, and produce quality merchandise that is associated with the University's brand.
 The Office of Trademarks & Licensing manages this ever-evolving list of licensed vendors.

 A trademark is any word, phrase, symbol, design, sound, smell, color, product configuration, group of letters or numbers, or combination of these, adopted and used by a company to identify its products or services, and distinguish them from products and services made, sold, or provided by others.

 The primary purpose of trademarks is to prevent consumers from becoming confused about the source or origin of a product or service.
 Trademarks help consumers answer the questions: "Who makes this product?" and, "Who provides this service?".
 As consumers become familiar with particular marks and the goods or services they represent, marks can acquire a "secondary meaning," such as indicators of quality.
 Certain common words and geographical locations can also acquire secondary meaning and are afforded protection under the trademark law.
 "ARIZONA" is a geographical location, but it has also become a trademark for the University of Arizona.

 Trademarks help consumers answer another question: "Is this product or service a good one to purchase?"
 It is obvious to most people that the University of Arizona does not make all or most of the manufactured products that carry the university's trademarks.
 Through the University's licensing program, companies have been authorized (licensed) to utilize the trademarks on a variety of goods and services.
 The University's willingness to license these manufacturers or service providers extends to them very valuable intellectual property assets that provide consumers with access to products that they associate with the University.